-Sanctions
+3 Sanctions

-It is also important to educate, and where necessary sanction, students on how we live safely and positively as a community.
+3.2 It is also important to educate, and where necessary sanction, students on how we live safely and positively as a community.
 We have a clear and consistent set of sanctions that are issued.
 The sanction can be adjusted based on the individual and the circumstances, with consideration given to repeat poor behaviours.
 The school operates a staged behavioural system.
 The aim of this is to give students clarity about their place within the sanctions structure; to give staff and governors a clearer picture of behavioural concerns within school; to ensure that we direct support to those pupils most in need.

-Behaviours and sanctions are split into 3 stages as set out below in the table with each stage receiving a different sanction depending on severity and mitigating circumstances.
-Those students who are consistently struggling to adhere to the behaviour policy are discussed with the pastoral and SEND team and where necessary they are placed on a Trinity Support PLan (TSP) which offers them additional support to ensure that they are given every opportunity to get it right.
+Those students who are consistently struggling to adhere to the behaviour policy follow our graduated response to behaviour and are discussed with the Pastoral and SEND team and where necessary they are placed on a Trinity Support Plan which offers them additional support to ensure that they are given every opportunity to get it right.